ThadeuLuz/reduxfire/docs/reference.md

 ### Description

-Creates a one-way binding from node in your Firebase database to an object in the state of redux's store.
+Creates a one-way binding from node in your Firebase database to an object in the state of Redux's store.
 The name of the object stored in the state is specified using the `bindVar` variable.

 ### Arguments